Updated: May 31

 Men’s health clinics have opened up since 2010 specializing in male performance and optimization while using a variety of shockwave devices on the market (both focus and radial showing they both work).

-I’ve personally gone to a men's health clinic in New York for both treatment and maintenance as well as used The Phoenix for at-home treatment.
+I’ve personally gone to a men's health clinic in New York for both treatment and maintenance.

 List of Reasons Why Shockwave Therapy Does Not Work for Some Men

 I’m going to make a really long list on this because the people who are giving shockwave therapy a bad name should be questioned.